liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/04-liferay-portal-clustering/02-point-all-nodes-to-the-same-liferay-portal-database.markdown

     The Spring configuration portal properties are documented [here](@platform-ref@/7.2-latest/propertiesdoc/portal.properties.html#Spring).

-The next time you start @product@, it uses the two data sources you have defined.
+The next time you start @sharepoint@, it uses the two data sources you have defined.